zannloo/tp/docs/UserGuide.md

 <box type="info">

 If `[SPECIFIED_PATH]` is not provided, current directory must be a group directory.
-The `edit` command will edit the group at current directory.
+The `edit` command will edit the group at current directory.  <br>
+**Note:** Changes to group name will only be visible after you have `cd` out of current group directory to root directory.
 </box>

 #### Output if command succeeds:
-- Displays message indicating successful edition of specified group.
+- Displays message indicating specified group has been successfully edited.

 </box>